This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blurred or double vision, or vision loss

-- Numbness, tingling, weakness, or paralysis on 1 side of your body
+- Numbness, tingling, weakness, or paralysis on one side of your body

 - Dizziness, confusion, or fainting